Jasdeep231/Hand-Gesture-Painter/README.md

-# Hand Gesture Canvas: Interactive Painting with OpenCV
+# Hand Gesture Painter: Interactive Painting with OpenCV

 Hand Gesture Canvas is an interactive painting application that allows you to create art using hand gestures captured by your webcam.
 It utilizes the OpenCV and MediaPipe libraries to detect and interpret hand movements, enabling you to draw on a virtual canvas in real-time.